Is now a good time to buy a house?

 1Check your local housing market forecast

-While average housing prices declined slightly from early 2023 to late 2024, there was still significant variation across states and metropolitan regions.
-For example, according to Redfin data, Tampa-area home prices fell 8% from April 2023 to April 2024 but houses in the New York metro region decreased more modestly, with only a 0.7% drop.
+While average housing prices declined slightly from early 2024 to early 2025, there were still variations across states and metropolitan regions.
+According to Redfin data, Austin's median home prices fell 4.6% from May 2024 to May 2025, while houses in the New York metro region were up 3.9%.
+It's also important to understand what's happening locally, so let your real estate agent help you identify trends in your area.

 2Assess your budget

-Take a close look at your income, debts and savings to make sure you can afford a monthly mortgage payment at today's rates.
+Take a close look at your income, debt and savings to make sure you can afford a monthly mortgage payment at today's rates.
 One popular guideline advises spending no more than 28% of your monthly gross income on your housing payment, which includes mortgage principal, interest, property taxes and insurance.

 3Ensure you're prepared